 WHO CAN ACCESS YOUR DATA?

 Genuity Science controls all access to the Genuity Science database where your coded data is stored.
 Genuity Science’s researchers, Genuity Science’s commercial partners (such as pharmaceutical or biotech companies) and authorised research partners can access your coded data for commercial and academic research projects.

-Other than Genuity Science, only your doctor and their affiliated institution, and our commercial partners and authorised research groups can access the Genuity Science database as follows:
+Other than Genuity Science, only our commercial partners and authorized research groups can access the study data as follows:

 Keeping your data safe is a priority for Genuity Science.
-Personally identifiable information, such as your name or date of birth, are never used to label your samples or clinical information.
-All samples and study information are assigned random study ID numbers at the clinic in a process called pseudonymisation.
+All samples and study information are assigned random study ID numbers at the clinic/study site in a process called pseudonymisation.
 This process is used to mask your identity and code your data.

 We have a robust level of technical and organisational measures in place to protect your data from unlawful or unauthorised destruction, loss, change, disclosure, acquisition or access.
 We ensure that all personal data controlled by us is stored securely in Europe using the highest level of security measures.

-Only your doctor, their research team or the Genuity Science study personnel at the research study site has access to your traditional identifiable data such as your name and date of birth.
+Only your doctor, their research team or the Genuity Science study personnel at the research study site has access to directly identifiable personal data such as your name and date of birth.
 They keep that information so they can facilitate a request to withdraw from the study.
-This traditional identifiable data never leaves the research study site.

 Our commercial partners and approved researchers only have restricted access to select de-identified datasets which contain only the information they need for their specific and approved research study.
 Furthermore, your data can only be read or analysed by these researchers on the execution of a legal agreement.
 These researchers are prohibited from attempting to identify an individual participant from the data in the database.